MarioNette: Self-Supervised Sprite Learning: Related Work

-\textbf{Interpretable generators for neural synthesis.} Neural networks significantly improve the fidelity and realism of generative models~\cite{goodfellow2014gan,karras2020stylegan2}, but control and interpretability are still wanting~\cite{chen2016infogan,harkonen2020ganspace,bau2018gan,bau2019seeing}.
-Several works explore interpretability using domain-specific functions made differentiable for gradient-based optimization.
-For instance, \citet{hu2018exposure} constrain their generator to a small set of parametric photographic edits for image editing. \citet{li2018differentiable} make well-known imaging operators differentiable to improve fidelity while preserving their efficiency compared to costly neural networks. \citet{mildenhall2020nerf} use a strong ray-marching prior and rendering model to train a multilayer perceptron that encodes a radiance field for novel view synthesis.
-Neural textures~\cite{thies2019deferred} replace RGB textures on 3D meshes with high-dimensional trainable features.
-Rendering the mesh under new views and decoding the projected features makes view-consistent editing possible. \citet{lin2018st} use spatial transformers in their generator to obtain interpretable, explicit geometric transformations.
-Our ``generator'' synthesizes frames by explicitly compositing 2D sprites undergoing rigid motions, enabling direct interpretation and control over appearance and motion.
+\textbf{Interpretable generators for neural synthesis.} Neural networks improve the fidelity and realism of generative models~\citep{goodfellow2014gan,karras2020stylegan2} but limit control and interpretability~\citep{chen2016infogan,harkonen2020ganspace,bau2018gan,bau2019seeing}.
+Several works explore interpretability using differentiable domain-specific functions. \citet{hu2018exposure, li2018differentiable} constrain the generator to sets of parametric image operators. \citet{mildenhall2020nerf} use a ray-marching prior and rendering model to encode a radiance field for novel view synthesis.
+Neural textures~\citep{thies2019deferred} replace RGB textures on 3D meshes with high-dimensional features.
+Rendering under new views enables view-consistent editing. \citet{lin2018st} use spatial transformers in their generator to obtain geometric transformations.
+We synthesize frames by compositing 2D sprites undergoing rigid motions, enabling direct interpretation and control over appearance and motion.

-\textbf{Object-centric representations.} Our learned sprites can reveal, segment, and track object instances.
-Similar to our approach, Slot Attention~\cite{locatello2020object} extracts an object-centric compositional representation of videos in an unsupervised fashion.
-However, our sprites are easily interpretable---motion and appearance are direct outputs of our model.
-Our model scales to significantly more objects per scene and is much faster to train.
+\textbf{Object-centric representations.} Our learned sprites reveal, segment, and track object instances.
+Similarly, Slot Attention~\citep{locatello2020object} extracts object-centric compositional video representations.
+However, our sprites are interpretable---motion and appearance are direct outputs---and our model scales to more objects per scene.
+SCALOR~\citep{jiang2019scalor} handles up to 100 instances but does not produce a common dictionary or handle diverse sprites.
+While SPACE~\citep{Lin2020SPACE} decomposes images into object layers, it tends to embed sprites in the background, providing no control.
+Our method achieves a higher IoU of recurring sprite patterns (see \S\ref{sec:comparisons}).
+Stampnet~\citep{visser2019stampnet} discovers and localizes objects but focuses on simpler, synthetic datasets.
+MONet~\citep{burgess2019monet} decomposes images into multiple object regions using attention.
+Earlier attention mechanisms leverage pattern recurrence~\citep{kosiorek2018sequential,crawford2020exploiting} and motion cues~\citep{eslami2016attend} to identify individual objects.
+Recent works use parametric primitives as image building blocks~\citep{smirnov2020deep,li2020differentiable}.